ralphishimwe/PharmaLink/README.md

 #### 2. Create a `config.env` file in the root of the project with the following variables:
 This project requires environment variables to run locally and in production.

-A full list of required variables and their values can be found here under dependencies - config.env link:
+A full list of required variables and their values can be found here under dependencies - config.env - Copy and paste all the variables and their values inside your config.env file:
 **Link: https://docs.google.com/document/d/1SZTP9Hl9i6zUnj5cirUNc-dRHwteJ-BW_HS5SMOC4Pg/edit?usp=sharing**

 #### 3. Start the backend: